For many people, organic milk is the first organic food product that they will buy.

 Dr. Epstein says these risks are readily avoidable by drinking organic milk.

 I am with Dr. Epstein and believe that organic milk is an absolute must.
-Many other people agree seem to agree since the annual growth rate of organic milk is growing 20% per year while overall milk consumption is shrinking by 10%
+Many other people seem to agree since the annual growth rate of organic milk is growing 20% per year while overall milk consumption is shrinking by 10%

 If you know any milk drinkers or anyone who has young children, please forward this information to them.
 Children are the most at risk to these growth hormones.